sandialabs/sibl/geo/doc/cmake/README.md

 add_executable(hello main.cpp)
 ```

 Next, make a `~/temp/build` target folder to hold our binary.
-The use of a `build` (or simililarly a `release` or `debug`) subdirectory is considered a best practice to separate it from code source files.
+The use of a `build` (or simililarly a `Release` or `Debug`) subdirectory is considered a best practice to separate the binary from code source files.

 ```bash
 > cd ~/temp/build